Aaron98990/ways-of-the-game/goals.md

 > - two equal periods of extra time not exceeding 15 minutes each
 > - penalties (penalty shoot-out) _Law 10.2 Winning team_

 Home-and-away matches are where the same two teams play two matches, one at each team's home field.
 The scores from both matches are added together and if it's tied and a winner is required, the competition rules will dictate the procedure(s) above that apply.
 The away goals rule only applies to home-and-away matches.
+Another coin toss is required for extra time.
 Penalties are covered in Law 10.3.

 > Away goals rule: goals scored away from home count double.
 Glossary